Home » Calendar » May in Catalonia: What to do + Weather and packing guide

 🧣 Clothing

 What about the clothes to pack?
 You’ll need a bit of everything this time of year.
-Garb some full-length trousers and a spring jacket, but also shorts, T-shirts and, if you’re feeling optimistic, your swimmers too!
+Grab some full-length trousers and a spring jacket, but also shorts, T-shirts, and, if you’re feeling optimistic, your swimmers too!
 If you’re going to the mountains, don’t forget a coat and some warm jumpers.

 🥾 Footwear